 The term for issuing an EORI number by the Regional Directorate for Excise and Customs operations is about 2-3 days.
 The notification for the applicant is sent via e-mail (at the address indicated by the applicant) or at the headquarters of the Regional Directorate.
 Any changes in the data contained in the application or the document submitted must be notified at the competent regional directorate by the EORI number holder.
 Our Romanian lawyers can help with these submissions.

-Once you have obtained an EORI number, you will notice that the structure of the EORI number is composed of an country code consisting of two alphabetic characters (ISO alpha 2) followed by a single national identifier State – up to 15 alphanumeric characters.
+Once you have obtained an EORI number in 2023, you will notice that the structure of the EORI number is composed of an country code consisting of two alphabetic characters (ISO alpha 2) followed by a single national identifier State – up to 15 alphanumeric characters.
 In Romania, the unique structure of the EORI number for resident companies (companies from Romania) was set to be the unique identifier (CUI) – the same number assigned by the Romanian Trade Register upon registering a new Romanian company.